Mass media in Afghanistan: Television

 In 2019 Afghanistan had over 107 television stations.
 They include local and international channels.
 One of this is state-owned Radio Television Afghanistan (RTA).
-Many global news channels have local bureau's in Kabul, including: Al Jazeera, BBC, CNN, DD News, Sky News, and Voice of America.
+Many global news channels have local bureaus in Kabul, including: Al Jazeera, BBC, CNN, DD News, Sky News, and Voice of America.

 With a combination of national news and political programs, original reality TV shows, American programs like "24", ARIA TV has been the first exclusive channel for children and teenagers, while TOLO (TV channel) is one of the most watched station.
 Saad Mohseni, chairman of Tolo's parent company, MOBY Group, said Moby's revenues are in the $20 million range and the media company operates at a profit.
 Lemar TV, which broadcasts in Pashto language, is a sister channel of Tolo.
 Another channel that is mostly in Pashto is Shamshad TV, which is owned by another Afghan group.
 Sharq TV is another channel that broadcasts in Pashto in the Eastern zone of Afghanistan, it is owned by Shaiq Network.
 Baano TV is a women-dedicated channel started in July 2017.

 ABS "Afghanistan Broadcast System" a part of ACG "Asian Consulting Group" start its DTTV service under the trade name of Oqaab.
-Oqaab ((meaning “eagle” in Dari)),is a digital broadcasting service that allows users to see television in digital format.
+Oqaab (meaning “eagle” in Dari) is a digital broadcasting service that allows users to see television in digital format.
 Digital TV is an advanced television format that provides a much better picture and sound quality when compared to traditional analog television.
 Users will continue to receive local channels for free while, coming soon, expanded premium channels will be offered for a low month fee.
 Today many new TV channels start their Broadcasting via ABS (OQAAB).
 ANAAR TV was the first Digital TV (DTT) which starts its broadcasting on 31 May 2015 dedicated to technology.